INFO-ESIPE/note-taking/ESIPE/Semestre 2/Algorithm II/02 - Dictionaries/02 - Dictionaries.md

 }
 ```
 > [!Caution]
 > The approach is good, but it requires a massive array...
-Let's fix this space problem bellow
+Let's fix this space problem below

 ***